Skip to contents

 ⭐ Stochastic infection model with overdispersion

-⭐ Flexible RtR_t smoothing (random walk, exponential smoothing, splines)
+⭐ Flexible RtR_t smoothing (Gaussian process, random walk, exponential smoothing, splines, changepoint models)

 ⭐ Transmission indicators: RtR_t, growth rate, doubling time, and more